Reverse Factoring Definition

 Benefits to the Suppliers

 - The suppliers can get faster access to cash at advantageous rates.
-This also results in faster cash conversion cycle from delivery to cash.
+This also results in a faster cash conversion cycle from delivery to cash.

-- Similar to the buyer’s advantage, the overall balance sheet of the suppliers also looks good and they can get future finance at better rates.
+- Similar to the buyer’s advantage, the overall balance sheet of the suppliers also looks good, and they can get future finance at better rates.